Manager Documentation and Admin interface

 from django.db import models from django.contrib import admin class FinishedManager(models.Manager): def get_query_set(self): return super(FinishedManager, self).get_query_set().filter(finished=True) class Todo(models.Model): title = models.CharField(max_length=250) finished = models.BooleanField(default=False) finished_objects = FinishedManager() objects = models.Manager() class TodoAdmin(admin.ModelAdmin): model = Todo admin.site.register(Todo, TodoAdmin)

-while having a Todo-class like below will return all objects:
+Todo-class like below will return all objects:

 class Todo(models.Model): title = models.CharField(max_length=250) finished = models.BooleanField(default=False) objects = models.Manager() finished_objects = FinishedManager()